Skip to content

 Load Method: Data Table

 Now, all the objects will be loaded from data tables, located in Content → Icon Generator → DataTables.
 They are: DT_StaticMeshes, DT_SkeletalMeshes and DT_Blueprints.
+Please, note that these data tables includes items from the demo folder.
+If you want to delete these items, make sure to remove them from the data table.
+EDIT may 2024: this video shows how you can remove the entire demo folder.

 Data tables objects - Icon Generator